camarman/GTRPy/README.md

 ## Installation

-You can easily install GRTC-GUI by either cloning the repository:
+You can easily install GRTC-GUI by either cloning the repository

     git clone https://github.com/seVenVo1d/grtc_gui